 If you are serious about a career change there should be a motivating factor and this should show.
 Let your passion shine.
 For me, it was starting a blog that deals with human resources and workplace issues.
 For you, it could be different.

-I can’t begin to tell you how important this blog is to me, how it has improved my skills and opened new doors for me.
-So find out ways that you can stay relevant while transitioning career.
+I can’t begin to tell you how important this blog is to me, how it has improved my skills and opened new doors for me, so find out ways that you can stay relevant while transitioning your career.

 Also, bear in mind that depending on your prospective industry, it may be beneficial to compromise on compensation and job title in your next job (for the new industry).
-The important thing should be to get your foot in the door.
+The important thing should be to get your foot in the door at the initial stage.
 Remember to keep your eyes on the goal and you will go even further!